broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

         - The `enable_extract_table_ttl` input should be set to `true` (the default value is `false`), which will add a TTL of two weeks to the tables it creates.
         - `extract_table_prefix` should be set to a name that is unique to the given Region / interval list.
 See the [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use.
         - Specify the `interval_list` appropriate for the PGEN / VCF extraction run you are performing.
+        - `GvsExtractCallsetPgen` currently defaults to 100 alt alleles maximum, which means that any sites having more than that number of alt alleles will be dropped.
         - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
     - Specify the same `call_set_identifier`, `dataset_name`, `project_id`, `extract_table_prefix`, and `interval_list` that were used in the `GvsPrepareRangesCallset` run documented above.
     - Specify the `interval_weights_bed` appropriate for the PGEN / VCF extraction run you are performing. `gs://gvs_quickstart_storage/weights/gvs_full_vet_weights_1kb_padded_orig.bed` is the interval weights BED used for Quickstart.